 Board of Directors

 Section 1.
 Generally.
 The affairs of the corporation will be managed, controlled, and conducted by, and under the supervision of, the Board of Directors, subject to the provisions of the Articles of Incorporation and these By-Laws.
 The Board of Directors will be shall be reduced from twenty-seven (27) members to twelve (12) members by December 31, 2017 via elimination of all current At-Large Director positions and one-half of the current township representative Director positions as each such Director’s current term expires.
-Thereafter, the Board of Directors shall have twelve (12) members serving the following districts. increased from () members to () members serving the following districts 20, 2023: Whereas all directors will be nominated and elected in the same manner:
+Thereafter, the Board of Directors shall have twelve (12) members serving the following districts. increased from twelve (12) members to fifteen (15) members serving the following districts beginning November 20, 2023: Whereas all directors will be nominated and elected in the same manner:

 District 1.
 District 1 will consist of Buck Creek, Sugar Creek and Brown, Green, and Vernon Townships, Hancock County, Indiana, and two (2) three (3) Directors will serve District 1 with each being a resident of one of the District 1 townships both at the time of election or appointment and during the entire term of his or her service;